Africanized/Invisbar/README.md

  * Can always go back to normal anytime.

 ## How do I install Invisbar?
-* Go get the latest release from [here](https://github.com/GangMemberOreo/Invisbar/releases)
+* Download the zip file from the [release page!](https://github.com/Africanized/Invisbar/releases)
+* Extract the zip file to your desktop!
-* Run the exe file (If an antivirus message comes up, you can just ignore it!)
+* Open the extracted folder, and run the exe file (If an antivirus message comes up, you can just ignore it!)
 * Then go have fun customizing your taskbar!

 ### Remember to report bugs!
 ![Alt Text](https://media1.tenor.com/images/5ba077c1a87e60481f417653d29a3431/tenor.gif?itemid=12347604)